JashLal/AVLTree/README.md

 ### Node Pool

 This implementation features the option of a node pool.
 If enabled, the node pool is filled with nodes removed from the tree during deletion.
-Aditionally, if nodes are available in the pool, they are used during insertion.
+Additionally, if nodes are available in the pool, they are used during insertion.
 Users can decide to enable the pool and set its max capacity.